 If you would like more help with branding in your business, I can recommend this book on Branding.
 It really helps break down the personality of your brand and shows you ways to incorporate it into your products and offerings.

 A great way to achieve this is to join a stock photo site that creates images for all seasons but also sticks to an individual feel and style.
 I recommend Oh Tilly Styled Stock photos.
-I like the different colors and plenty of choice.
+I like the different colors and plenty of choices.

 Sometimes images can draw the eye straight to that call to action.
 A fantastic hand-drawn arrow directly to your link button or a hand-written note on your email.